Epic-Chainsaw-Massacre/.github/profile/README.md

 - Game History, data of a completed game will be saved to a database. with this data we can do fun stuff for example show what words get used a lot. which letters get guessed first. stuff like that.

 # Architecture
-In this section you can find all my technical decisions, and why i chose them.
+In this section you can find all my technical decisions, and why I chose them.

 ## Structure
 This semester I make use of an microservice structure.
-I choose this structure since i thought it was a must to choose microservices for your individual project.
+I choose this structure since I thought it was a must to choose microservices for your individual project.
 Other than that there isn't another reason I choose a microservice structure.
 Later on, in the final 3 weeks, I found out it wasn't a must to choose a microservice architecture.
 If i found out earlier I might have chosen a different structure since it's quite a mess to maintain like 4 different applications by yourself for a small school project.
 But in the end of the day it was a good practise so it wasn't a waste of time.

 ## Coding Languages
 ### Java
 This semester we have to make use of an OO based language.
 We got recommended to learn a new OO language, Java in particular.
-I thought it would be a pretty good idea to learn a new language so i picked up Java.
+I thought it would be a pretty good idea to learn a new language so I picked up Java.

 ### C#
-When i started to understand microservices I also understood it would be possible to make use of multiple coding languages.
+When I started to understand microservices I also understood it would be possible to make use of multiple coding languages.
 When I found out about this I instantly wanted to also make use of C# in my project, since:
 - It looked interesting to me to make 2 different applications with different coding languages talk to each other
 - I already have lots of experience in C#
 - I find coding in C# more fun than in java